What Is a Host Agency?

 Finding a host agency isn't easy.
 Most agents feel confused and overwhelmed—rest assured, that's totally normal.
 We're not able to walk everyone through how to find a host agency, so we've created a video on what we'd tell you if we could!

 A great next step is to check out this spiffy worksheet that will help agents know what questions to ask when looking for a host.
 This will help narrow down options of what you are looking for in a host agency (frankly, I can't recommend it highly enough).

-Once you've watched the video and checked our the workshop, you'll be chomping at the bit to find a host!
+Once you've watched the video and checked out the workshop, you'll be chomping at the bit to find a host!
 The last step is to check the most comprehensive host agency list on the web.
-There's no better way to learn about a host than through those who've worked with them directly, so each profile includes includes travel agent reviews.
+There's no better way to learn about a host than through those who've worked with them directly, so each profile includes travel agent reviews.